 What is How to Cope?

 How to Cope is a seven-session, evidence-based course for adult family members and friends impacted by a loved one's substance use.
-Please contact Suzanne Rutter at 816-800-8048 for information about our next class.
+Please contact Suzanne Taylor at 816-800-8048 for information about our next class.
+Pre-registration is required.

 More about How to Cope